Staffing and Scheduling: Differences Managers Need to Know

 The 2-2-3 schedule is a popular choice for organizations that have to respond to customer needs or emergencies 24/7.

-It has the advantages of offering employees ample time off and equitable assignment of less-desirable night shifts, but managers must take care to mitigate the physical and mental fatigue effects that long shifts and overnight shifts can have on staff.
+It has the advantages of offering employees ample time off and equitable assignment of less-desirable night shifts, but managers must take care to address the physical and mental fatigue that long shifts and overnight shifts can have on staff.

 Whatever business you’re in and whatever type of schedule you use, Sling can save you time, improve efficiency, and help your team communicate.